 Hikers, be aware of aggressive bears as you visit national parks.
 The chances are pretty low of you being attacked by a black bear, but you never know when these beautiful creatures are ready to tap into their predator instincts.

 You should prepare for the worst-case scenario.
 A good bear deterrent will give you time to get to safety after you encounter a bear.
 Of course, you only need to use bear spray in the case of self-defense.

 If you've ever been in the market for some bear spray, then you've probably heard of SABRE Frontiersman.
 It's a popular bear spray for hikers and backpackers that visit national parks frequently.
 This canister comes with a holster, so there's some incentive to keep it close when you're out in the backcountry.

-Pepper spray will not get the job done.
-Hopefully you don't ever have to use bear spray, but you'll have some peace of mind knowing you have a can on you.
-Choose between a can with a belt holster or chest holster, and keep it there while you're hiking.
+Regular pepper spray will not get the job done.
+Hopefully, you don't ever have to use bear spray, but you'll have some peace of mind knowing you have a can on you.

 This post was originally published on October 18, 2019.